-Information about the AstraZeneca vaccine
+Info about AstraZeneca

-There is some information you need to know about the AstraZeneca COVID-19 vaccine.
+There’s some information you need to know about the AstraZeneca COVID-19 vaccine.
 You can read more about that here.

 The government has released some information specifically for pregnant women.
 Chat with us if you have any questions.

 Got COVID-19 symptoms?

 If you have any symptoms of COVID-19, such as fever, cough, sore throat or runny nose, please visit a testing centre.
 PVH Medical is not a testing centre.

 If you test positive to COVID-19 or if you’ve been told you are a contact, follow the government’s checklist.
 Make sure you report your result if using a rapid antigen test.
 And, monitor your symptoms on a daily basis.